JetBrains/lincheck/docs/topics/modular-testing.md

 >
 {type="note"}

-## What's next
+## Next step

-Learn how to test data structures that set access [constraints](constraints.md) on the execution, such as single-producer single-consumer queues.
+Learn how to test data structures that set [access constraints on the execution](constraints.md), such as single-producer single-consumer queues.